msgpo/sfjs/README.md

 ## Notes
 - SFJS uses an asynchronous API.
 All functions are asynchronous, and return immediately even if they have not finished.
 Add `.then()` to every call to be notified of the result, or use `await` if you don't want to use callbacks.
-- SFJS handles key generation and encryption, but there's two other parts of the [Standard File](https://standardfile.org) specification that this library does not handle: model management and server communication/syncing.
-	- Model management relates to resolving relationships between items, handling deletions, and mapping items to and from the server.
-	- Server communication relates to signing in, registering, and syncing items back and forth.

-	You can study the source code of Standard Notes' [model management class](https://github.com/standardnotes/web/blob/master/app/assets/javascripts/app/services/modelManager.js), [syncing class](https://github.com/standardnotes/web/blob/master/app/assets/javascripts/app/services/syncManager.js), and [authentication class](https://github.com/standardnotes/web/blob/master/app/assets/javascripts/app/services/authManager.js) to get a better idea of how to do this inside your own app.
-In the future, this functionality will be bundled into a complete Standard File library.

 ## Help
 Join the #dev channel in [our Slack group](https://standardnotes.org/slack) for help and discussion.